HarperDB/documentation/docs/configuration.md

 ### `operationsApi`

 The `operationsApi` section configures the HarperDB Operations API. <br>
 All the `operationsApi` configuration is optional.
-Any configuration that is not provided under this section will default to the `http` configuration element.
+Any configuration that is not provided under this section will default to the `http` configuration section.

 `network`